Boeing 737 MAX can return to the skies, FAA says

 Boeing’s latest all-new jet, the 787 Dreamliner, has such a system called “synthetic airspeed” that takes input from the angle of attack sensors and various data points that indicate the plane’s attitude in the air.
 This system serves to cross-check the signals from the other sensors and enables the flight control computer to identify a false data signal.

-Additionally, both EASA and Transport Canada want improvements to the flight crew alerts to bring the 737 MAX systems more in line with current state-of-the-art cockpit designs.
+Additionally, both EASA and Transport Canada want improvements to the flight crew alerts to bring the 737 MAX systems more in line with state-of-the-art cockpit designs.

 For example, on both crash flights the faulty angle of attack sensor set off a “stick shaker” stall warning that continued throughout the flights: the pilot’s control column vibrated noisily, serving as a major distraction while the crew tried to figure out what was wrong.